 The reader may like it, or maybe not…maybe you just need to write it, and only one person NEEDS it. #amwriting

-Announcing the publication of my very short—275 single-syllable word story, Truth, in Grace Publishing’s Short and Sweet Too anthology released TODAY.
+Announcing the publication of my very short—275 single-syllable word story, Sword of Truth, in Grace Publishing’s Short and Sweet Too anthology released TODAY.

 I am thankful for my editors!

 (Photo was filtered through the Vinci iPhone app).

 Excitement and thankfulness entwined in my heart, when I received another contract!

 The anthology of extremely short stories under 275, single-syllable words is being compiled.